LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 **ATTRN(data-set-id, attribute-name)**: Returns the value of a numeric attribute for a SAS data set.

 **CMISS(arguments...)**: counts the number of missing values, for character and numeric.

+## _20210812_

+My wrist got hurtful again today.
+I guess this is due to my typing in the previous days...
+This feeling is terriable.
+It's so unbearable.
+But I am glad I basically finished my work yesterday so I got some time to rest it.

 # Reference